maiyo008/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 	* You cannot use `pgrep`
 	* The third line of your script must be # shellcheck disable=SC2009 (for more info about ignoring shellcheck error [here](https://github.com/koalaman/shellcheck/wiki/Ignore))

+### Task 3
+* Write a Bash script that displays the PID, along with the process name, of processes whose name contain the word `bash.`
+* Requirement:
+	* You cannot use `ps`